The Mighty Onion

 Strangely, they can be excluded from any of the millions of recipes that include them, and the dish wouldn’t be ruined.
 It would, however, be sadly lacking in the taste category.

 Although onions do not offer much in the way of nutrition, they do deliver a mammoth amount of healthy benefits.
 You probably know that they are packed with Vitamin C, an antioxidant, but you probably were not aware of their anti-cancer prowess.

 In a 2019 study in the Asia Pacific Journal of Clinical Oncology, researchers found that the risk of colorectal cancer was 79% lower in those who regularly consumed allium vegetables, such as onions.

 Onions also contain a powerful compound known as biotin which is important for maintaining beautiful, healthy skin.
 Its collagen-building attributes also contribute to, besides good skin, good hair too.

 Onions have also been linked with lowering blood pressure.
 All in all, they form a formidable ally for our constant quest to eat healthy - certainly overcoming the tears while cutting and the breath issues.
+And to serve this purpose, finding just the right platform for just the required commercial kitchen supplies and restaurant equipment supplies is highly beneficial and integral.
 Yet, illogically enough,

 onions can help diminish the severity of bad breath, gingivitis & periodontitis (gum diseases).
 They contain an antibacterial compound that kills many types of oral bacteria.
 And eating them raw produces the maximum benefit!